DaneWeber/presentations/Post-incidentReviews/IncidentResponse.md

   - Makes decisions about business trade-offs (such as restoring partial service vs. staying offline until a complete fix is ready).
 Doesn't have to be the expert, but must communicate with the relevant parties to make this decision responsibly.
   - Shields the Resolution Lead from status requests, etc.
   - Pro-actively publishes regular and timely updates on the incident.
+  - Ensures that the Resolution Lead is getting sufficient assistance and not taking on excess stress or heroics.
   - Assembles the timeline for the Post-Incident Review.
+  - Ensures that a Post-Incident Review takes place as soon as possible after repair and either facilitates or finds a facilitator.
 - Resolution Lead
   - Responsible for resolving the incident and keeping the Incident Commander informed.
   - Responsible for the initial assessment and triage decision.
   - Coordinates the investigation and repair.
 Can contribute if possible.
   - Pulls in people to join the Resolution Team as needed to rapidly and effectively address the incident.
   - Keeps communications as public as possible (incident chat) to benefit from others and make it easy to bring new people up to speed.
-  - Provides initial set of contributing factors for the Post-Incident Review.
+  - Provides initial set of contributing factors for the Post-Incident Review, participates, and follows up on improvement actions.
 - Resolution Team
-  - Makes the incident their top priority.
+  - Makes the incident their top priority and pro-actively helps diagnose and repair.
   - Keeps the Resolution Lead involved in diagnosis and repair activities.
-  - Keeps communications as public as possible (incident chat).
+  - Keeps communications as public as possible (incident chat), including warning before taking actions and confirming the results of those actions to avoid conflicting actions or wasted diagnosis efforts.
   - Participate in the Post-Incident Review, contributing to the timeline and identifying contributing factors.
 - Goals
   - Minimize the Time to Resolve.